whatvn/nginx_redirect_balancer/README.md

 ```

 That's it.
-When pointing your browser to http://localhost/ , you will be redirect to http://192.168.10.226 or http://192.168.10.225 based on weight configured in upstream block.
+When pointing your browser to http://localhost/ , you will be redirect to http://192.168.10.226 or http://192.168.10.225 or http://google.com/ based on weight configured in upstream block, if request contains additional uri or query strings, those things will be pass to redirect url too.

-Status: work with upstream using IP address.
-Nginx does resolve upstream nginx domain name to its IP address, so this method will not work.
+Status: everything is working now with [help-of-agentzh](https://github.com/openresty/lua-upstream-nginx-module/issues/15)